tom-howard/ros2/docs/com2009/assignment1/part3.md

 ros2 topic echo /scan --field ranges
 ```

-We're dropping the `--once` option now, so that we can see the data points updating in real-time.
+We're dropping the `--once` option now, so that we can see the data as it comes in, in *real-time*.
 You might need to expand the terminal window so that you can see all the data points; data will be bound by square brackets `[]`, and there should be a `---` at the end of each message too, to help you confirm that you are viewing the whole thing.

 The main thing you'll notice here is that there's lots of information, and it changes rapidly!
 As you have already seen though, it is the numbers that are flying by here that are represented by red dots in RViz.
 Head back to the RViz screen to have another look at this now.
 As you'll no doubt agree, this is a much more useful way to visualise the `ranges` data, and illustrates how useful RViz can be for interpreting what your robot can *see* in real-time.

 What you may also notice is several `inf` values scattered around the array.
 These represent sensor readings that are outside the sensor's measurement range (i.e. *greater than* `range_max` or *less than* `range_min`), so the sensor can't report a distance measurement in such cases.
-Remember the comment above:
+Remember from above:

 ``` { .txt .no-copy }
 (Note: values < range_min or > range_max should be discarded)